 Our younger years are only about prevention.
 However, our 40s focus on prevention as well as treating specific skincare issues.

-Such problems include collagen depletion, age/sun spots, ruddiness, uneven skin tone, and fine lines/wrinkles.
+Such challenges include collagen depletion, age/sun spots, ruddiness, uneven skin tone, and fine lines/wrinkles.

 Your skincare procedures should go beyond your chin.
 Gravity and neglect play a significant role in the aging of the neck.
 Sun damage and genetics are contributors too.